hyogman/styled-tags/README.md

 ```
 Note that psuedo and media selectors have their own prop fields.

-You can also have reusabiblity by simpling wrapping your inline styled tags with in a React component and pass props or children for dynamic customizability.
+You can also have reusability by simpling wrapping your inline styled tags with in a React component and pass props or children for dynamic customizability.

 ```js
 function MyContainer({ children, justifyContent }) {